Skip to main content

 ZSH Support Still Not Working

-1. Verify both tools are installed:
+1. Verify all tools are installed:

 fd --version && fzf --version